 - Your application requests user data, attaching the access token to the request.

 - If Google determines that your request and the token are valid, it returns the requested data.

 Some flows include additional steps, such as using refresh tokens to acquire new access tokens.
 For detailed information about flows for various types of applications, see Google's OAuth 2.0 documentation.

-Here's the OAuth 2.0 scope information for the AdSense Host API v4:
+Here's the OAuth 2.0 scope information for the AdSense Host API:

 ||Read/write access to AdSense data.|

-To request access using OAuth 2.0, your application needs the scope information, as well as information that Google supplies during application registration (such as the client ID and/or the client secret).
+To request access using OAuth 2.0, your application needs the scope information, as well as information that Google supplies when you register your application (such as the client ID and the client secret).

 Tip: The Google APIs client libraries can handle some of the authorization process for you.
-They are available for a variety of programming languages; check the Libraries and Samples page for more details.
+They are available for a variety of programming languages; check the page with libraries and samples for more details.

 Making a request

 The final step is making the API request.
 If you're not using any client libraries, you can take a look at the reference documentation.